Introduction

 .
 If you

-want to parse command line arguments, you may use the built-in
+want to parse command line arguments, you can use the built-in

 namespace: